 Why learn to code?
 There’s no denying that full-stack web development is one of today’s most sought-after careers.
 With a median salary of more than $75,000 and demand expected to grow 27% from 2014-2024, according to the U.S. Bureau of Labor Statistics, full-stack web development is a smart career path for many individuals.

-But even if you’re not planning on becoming a full-time programmer, learning how to code and having that kind of knowledge and experience can have substantial benefits for your career and further job opportunities.
+But even if you’re not planning on becoming a full-time programmer or coder, learning how to code and having that kind of knowledge and experience can have substantial benefits for your career and further job opportunities.
 In today’s competitive job market, the smartest workers are those who are able to leverage technology to their advantage — no matter their job title.

 Not sure if you want to tackle the challenge?
 Here are five reasons and benefits of learning to code that will add serious value to your career.

 One of the best perks of working at General Assembly is that employees can take any part-time class or workshop for free.
 Last year, I took General Assembly’s Backend Web Development Course (BEWD) to learn how to code.
 As someone who works in Talent Acquisition at General Assembly, I thought this would be valuable so I could better understand our product offering.
 I also figured it would be easier to interview technical candidates if I understood the lingo.

 Next week, I’m attending the Greenhouse Open, a three-day gathering of talent acquisition and HR professionals in San Francisco from May 25-27.
 I am really looking forward to the “Programming for Recruiters” workshop with Michael Bouffard, VP of Engineering at Greenhouse, on Friday, May 27.
 I think every recruiter, especially one who speaks with engineers on a regular basis, should understand programming basics.
 As I prepare to attend Greenhouse Open next week, I’m reflecting on my experience taking BEWD and how it’s been helpful in my day to day role recruiting talent, as well as managing our systems and tools.